tylerh111/pydantic-magic/docs/examples/magic_variant.md

 !!! warning
     `magic_variant` overwrites the `__new__` and `__init_subclass__` special member functions.
     It is currently not designed to work with models that implement these methods.

+!!! warning
+    Currently, it is not possible to instantiate an abstract union class via `model_validate`.